Zubrum/sqrt-verilog/README.md

-Square root whith no latency in Verilog
+Square root with no latency in Verilog
 ============

 parameterized module that calculates absolute value of complex number